-Dr. Seunggu Jude Han is a Clinical Associate Professor in Neurological Surgery.
+Dr. Seunggu Jude Han is a Clinical Associate Professor in Neurological Surgery and the Chief of Neurosurgery at the Palo Alto VA.
 He completed his undergraduate studies at University of California, Los Angeles, and received his medical degree from University of California, San Francisco (UCSF).
 Dr. Han completed his residency training in Neurosurgery at UCSF, as well as a fellowship in Neuro-Oncology at UCSF.

 Dr. Han joins Stanford from Oregon Health and Science University (OHSU), where he served as an assistant professor of Neurological Surgery, the Associate Program Director of the Neurosurgery residency training program, and Surgical Director of Neuro-Oncology at the Knight Cancer Institute.